username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/README.md

 }
 ```

-After a while I also tried using IDA FLIRT signatures to detect library functions but the ones I tried didn't end up finding anything so I gave up looking at some of the other functions that were called when initializing the game.
+After a while I also tried using IDA FLIRT signatures to detect library functions but the ones I tried didn't end up finding anything so I changed my approach and started looking at what was happening inside of the main game loop.

 ## Solution ##

-Afterwards I come across a block of code that seems to be taking the player's input and deciding what do do based on it.
+Afterwards I came across a block of code that seems to be taking the player's input and deciding what do do based on it.

 ```
     iVar4 = FUN_00403a00_Fgets(DAT_00536b50_Stdin);